sapio-lang/sapio/docs/learn-sapio/src/ch05-01-ctv-emulator.md

 BIP-119 with signatures.

-## The Default Emulator

-Sapio CTV Emulators defines implementations of a local emulator that can be used by sapio compiler library users.
-To use such an emulator, a user can generate a seed and create a contract.
-After creating the contract and binding it to a specific UTXO, a user should be able to delete the seed, ensuring that only the compiled logic may be used.
-Alternatively, they can retain the seed and promise not to improperly use it.
+## Compilation inputs and runtime signers

+Compilation takes a public `LoweringPlan` containing either `Native` or `CtvEmulation { signers, threshold }`.
+The signer entries are extended public keys.
+Only explicit `Emulatable(Ctv(hash))` predicates follow that plan;
+ordinary native CTV clauses and raw scripts retain their meaning.
+Transaction actions add an emulatable CTV predicate automatically.

+Module arguments must include `context.lowering`.
+Nested modules receive the same explicit inputs, and compilation does not connect to a signer or ask a host to choose a policy.
+WASM compilation hosts expose no signing capability.

+The CTV emulator implementations provide runtime signing services.
+Binding checks that the configured runtime signer reproduces the policies selected by the artifact's recorded public inputs.
+Keeping the seed requires trusting its custodian; deleting it requires collecting every signature that will be needed first.
+Public lowering inputs alone do not establish availability or key deletion.

-This crate also defines logic for servers that want to offer emulator services to remote compilers.
+This crate also defines logic for servers that want to offer emulator services to binding and signing clients.
 This is convenient since the emulator server must be kept secure, so an organization may want it to be more tightly safeguarded.

 The emulator definitions include wrapper types that compose individual